saifkamaal/rn_pokemon/README.md

 $ npm run android
 ```

-# If any issue or error occur in simulator or emulator
+# For any issue/errors in simulator or emulator

 run below command in your project root directory.